ITSLeeds/TDS/practicals/6-routing.md

 16. Filter the `routes_transit` to contain only one route option per origin-destination pair.

-**Bonus Exercise**:

-17. Do the above, but make sure you always select the fastest option.

 Now We will group the separate parts of the routes together.